Tracking the nematicity in cuprate superconductors: a resistivity study under uniaxial pressure: Results and discussions

-Figure 1c shows the temperature dependence of $\zeta$ along the Cu-O-Cu direction for the $x$ = 0.17 LSCO.
+Figure~\ref{fig2}(c) presents the temperature dependence of $\zeta$ along the Cu-O-Cu direction for the $x$ = 0.17 LSCO.
 The most promising features are the kink at $T_k$ = 110 K and the sharp increase of $|\zeta|$ above it.
-The solid line in Fig. 1c is a Curie-Weiss-like fit of the data as $\zeta$ = $A/(T-T')$+$y_0$, where $A$, $T'$ and $y_0$ are all temperature-independent parameters \cite{LiuZ16}. $T'$ is lower than $T_k$, which may be caused by the coupling between the electronic system and the lattice as suggested in iron-based superconductors \cite{ChuJH12,LiuZ16}.Below $T_k$, $\zeta$ becomes independent of temperature.
-The result along the diagonal direction (Fig. 1d) also shows a kink at the similar temperature.
+The solid line in Fig.~\ref{fig2}(c) is a Curie-Weiss-like fitting of the data as $\zeta$ = $A/(T-T')$+$y_0$, where $A$, $T'$ and $y_0$ are all temperature-independent parameters \cite{LiuZ16}. $T'$ is lower than $T_k$, which may be caused by the coupling between the electronic system and the lattice as suggested in iron-based superconductors \cite{ChuJH12,LiuZ16}.
+Below $T_k$, $\zeta$ becomes independent of temperature.
+The result along the diagonal direction [Fig.~\ref{fig2}(d)] also shows a kink at the similar temperature.
 Different from that along the Cu-O-Cu direction, $\zeta$ along the diagonal direction changes little above $T_k$ but dramatically below it.
-It should be noted that a tetragonal-orthorhombic structural transition happens at about 140 K in this sample \cite{FlemingRM87}, but it seems to have no effect on the elastoresistivity data, suggesting that the resistivity difference between the orthorhombic axes can be neglected.
-Figure 1e and 1f shows the same measurements on the overdoped $x$ = 0.21 LSCO.
-No temperature dependence of $\zeta$ can be seen and all the features in the $p$ = 0.17 sample disappear.
+The small difference of $T_k$s for Cu-O-Cu and diagonal direction is most likely due to slightly inhomogeneous doping during the growth since these two samples have $T_c$ of 37 K and 36.5 K, respectively.
+It should be noted that the tetragonal-orthorhombic structural transition at about 140 K for this doping level [Fig.~\ref{fig1}(a)--(b)] seems to have no effect on the elastoresistivity data, suggesting that the resistivity difference between the orthorhombic axes can be neglected.
+Figures~\ref{fig2}(e) and \ref{fig2}(f) show the same analyses of $\zeta$ on the overdoped $x$ = 0.21 LSCO.
+No obvious temperature dependence of $\zeta$ can be seen along both directions and all the features in the $x$ = 0.17 sample disappear.